-The GMHC Testing Center will be open for HIV/STI testing by appointment only.
+The GMHC Testing Center is open for HIV/STI testing by appointment only on Mondays and Tuesdays.
 Please click here to make an appointment or call us at 212-367-1100.
 After you schedule your appointment, you should use the link provided by email to complete your intake paperwork online.

 You can still order a free HIV Self-test Kit if you would prefer to test yourself.
 See the “Order HIV Self-Test Kit” section below on how to order free HIV self-test kits.